-Antibiotics, antiviral drugs, or antifungal drugs are used, depending on which organism has most likely caused the pneumonia.
+Antibiotic, antiviral, or antifungal medications are used, depending on which organism has most likely caused the pneumonia.

-Pneumonia acquired in the hospital is usually more severe than pneumonia acquired in the community Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with normal (competent) immune systems, or in those who are immunocompromised... read more because the infecting organisms tend to be more aggressive.
-They are also less likely to respond to antibiotics (called resistance) and are, therefore, harder to treat.
+Pneumonia acquired in the hospital is usually more severe than pneumonia acquired in the community Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with a normal (competent) immune system, or in those who are immunocompromised... read more because the infecting organisms tend to be more aggressive.
+They are also less likely to respond to antibiotics (called antibiotic resistance Antibiotic Resistance Antibiotics are drugs used to treat bacterial infections.
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing... read more ) and are, therefore, harder to treat.
 Additionally, people in hospitals tend to be sicker even without pneumonia than those living in the community and therefore are not as able to fight the infection.

 (See also Overview of Pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more .)
+The most common symptom of... read more .)

 People who are hospitalized and seriously ill, especially if they have another illness that requires treatment with a breathing machine Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (mechanical ventilator), are at greatest risk of acquiring pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more while in the hospital.
+The most common symptom of... read more while in the hospital.
 Other risk factors include